-This may be the most difficult situation to deal with when flying your drone in public and over commercial premises.
-Some staff will put themselves out on a limb to have a go at you - just to impress their managers.
+This may be the most difficult situation to deal with when flying your drone in public and over commercial premises, simply because some staff will put themselves out on a limb to have a go at you - just to impress their managers and colleagues.

-When filming companies and commercial organisations, remain on PUBLIC LAND and never tresspass onto private property.
+When filming companies and commercial organisations, remain on PUBLIC LAND and never trespass onto private property.
+Although trespass is a civil matter, many people don't understand this and will call the police, escalating the situation.

 If you're approached by staff claiming to be security, ask to see their SIA Licence which should be on show (Section 9, Private Security Industries Act 2001) and available on request.

-Be aware of so-called "jobsworths" who are ignorant to the law.
-Like the head of security for Virgin Media O2 in this video, they often lack experience in dealing with the public and can escalate a situation very quickly.
+Be aware of "jobs-worths" who are ignorant to the law.
+Like the head of security for Virgin Media O2 in this video.
+Lacking experience in dealing with the public, they can escalate a situation very quickly.
 These people not only embarrass themselves, but they show their company in a very bad light which then makes them difficult to reason with.

 While members of the public are allowed to film you flying your drone in public, employees of companies that film you in public whilst in a working capacity without your consent and without Lawful Basis will render the company liable under GDPR Article 6 as a Data Processor.
 You can request they give you a copy of, and/or that they delete any and all footage they record of you whilst in a public place.
 See how DJ Audits drops this bombshell.
 This will be done as a SAR (Subject Access Request).